zoho/zohocrm-java-sdk-2.0/README.md

     .build();
     ```

 - Create an instance of **Logger** Class to log exception and API information.
-By default, the SDK constructs a Logger instance with level - INFO and file_path - (sdk_logs.log parallel to bin/(Debug or Release) folder )
+By default, the SDK constructs a Logger instance with level - INFO and file_path - (sdk_logs.log, created in the current working directory)

     ```java
     /*